Q: What is a charter high school?

 Q: What is an early college high school?

-A: An early college high school blends high school and college work to enable students to graduate with a high school diploma and earn college credit hours toward an A.A. degree
+A: An early college high school blends high school and college work so students may earn their high school diploma and college credit simultaneously.

 Q: Is there a fee to attend NOVA Academy?